octaviusthe3rd/alu-shell/basics/README.md

-The script 13-symbolic_link creates a symbolic link named __ls__ The script 14-copy_html copies only html files from current working directory to the parent working directory The script 15-lets_move moves all files beginning with an uppercase folder to tmp/u The script 16-clean_emacs deles all files ending with a tilde in the current working directory
+The script 13-symbolic_link creates a symbolic link named __ls__ The script 14-copy_html copies only html files from current working directory to the parent working directory The script 15-lets_move moves all files beginning with an uppercase folder to tmp/u The script 16-clean_emacs deletes all files ending with a tilde in the current working directory The script 17-tree creates a tree of directories